Original Paper

 Overview

-Figure 2 presents the CONSORT (Consolidated Standards of Reporting Trials) flow diagram for the participants in the Momentum Trial.
+presents the CONSORT (Consolidated Standards of Reporting Trials) flow diagram for the participants in the Momentum Trial.
 In total, 194 participants were included and randomized, with 98 to the control group and 96 to the intervention group.
 Recruitment began in January 2019, and the last patient was enrolled in September 2021.

 Background Characteristics

-Tables 1 and 2 present the sociodemographics and background characteristics of patients and providers, respectively.
+and present the sociodemographics and background characteristics of patients and providers, respectively.
 The intervention and control groups differed in terms of age and use of antipsychotic medication, while no between-group differences were observed in gender, diagnosis, relationship status, level of education, employment status, duration of received treatment in OPUS at baseline, or scores on the CDMS questionnaire.

 We also assessed the level of agreement between patients and providers on the WAI-S and CDMS.
 We observed a significant difference between the patients and providers on the information subscale (mean difference 0.33, 95% CI 0.18-0.46; P<.001) and on the decision-making subscale (mean difference −0.20, 95% CI −0.27 to −0.12; P<.001).
 While the mean differences are rather small, the results suggest that patients have a higher desire to be provided with information than providers’ desire to provide information.
 In contrast, patients have a smaller desire to be active participants in decision-making compared with the providers’ desire for active participation from the patient.